Back to series

 Randy Newman

-Randy Newman is the Senior Fellow for Apologetics and Evangelism at the C.S.
+Randy Newman (1956-2024) was the Senior Fellow for Apologetics and Evangelism at the C.S.
 Lewis Institute.
-He has taught at several evangelical seminaries.
+He taught at several evangelical seminaries.
 After serving for over 30 years with Campus Crusade for Christ, he established Connection Points, a ministry to help Christians engage people’s hearts the way Jesus did.
-He has written six books, Questioning EvangelismCorner ConversationsBringing the Gospel HomeEngaging with Jewish People, Unlikely Converts: Improbable Stories of Faith and What They Teach Us About Evangelism and his most recent, Mere Evangelism.
+He has written seven books, Questioning EvangelismCorner ConversationsBringing the Gospel HomeEngaging with Jewish People, Unlikely Converts: Improbable Stories of Faith and What They Teach Us About Evangelism, Mere Evangelism. and his most recent, Questioning Faith: Indirect Journeys of Belief through Terrains of Doubt.
 Randy has also written numerous articles about evangelism and other ways our lives intertwine with God’s creation.
 He earned his MDiv and PhD in Intercultural Studies from Trinity International University.
+Randy went home to be with the Lord in May 2024.

 Recommended Reading: